Atex (software): 1980s

 The company was eventually acquired by Eastman Kodak for $77 million.
 Kodak thought Atex would help them access the commercial industry and build a strong customer based in emerging computer based technology.

 In 1979 Atex for the first time expanded its operations outside the United States with implementation at the West Deutsche Allgemeine Zeitung (WAZ), which was headquartered in Essen Germany and which had five different titles throughout the North Rhine-Westphalia Region.
 Early in 1980 Atex quickly expanded its operation in Germany with Axel Springer Verlag Hoerzu, Bild Zeitung, Abendblatt, and Die Welt.
 This was the official release of the Integrated Advertising System, which introduced another major milestone and revolutionized newspaper advertising deadlines.

-In the mid-1980s Atex for the first time expanded its operations outside the United States with an implementation at The Economist and Maclean's Magazine in Toronto, La Tribune de Geneve in Geneva, La Suisse in Geneva, Le Nouvel Economiste in Brussels.
-This was followed by major installation at Rupert Murdoch’s News International in 1985 and a $23 million contract with The New York Times in 1987.
+In the early-1980s Atex for the first time expanded its operations outside the United States with an implementation at The Economist and Maclean's Magazine in Toronto, La Tribune de Geneve in Geneva, La Suisse in Geneva, Le Nouvel Economiste in Brussels.
+In June 1980 Atex signed a contract with The Age, in Melbourne Australia, for a 320 terminal classified advertising system – at that time the largest advertising system in the world.
+This was followed in 1982 by a full editorial system.This was followed by major installation at Rupert Murdoch’s News International in 1985 and a $23 million contract with The New York Times in 1987.

 Paul Brainerd left Atex in 1984 to found the Aldus Corporation and lead the creation of PageMaker.